cap-js/mcp-server/README.md

 ## About this project

-MCP server for SAP Cloud Application Programming Model (`@sap/cds-mcp`) is a Model Context Protocol server for AI-assisted development (_vibe coding_) with CAP applications.
+MCP server for SAP Cloud Application Programming Model (`@sap/cds-mcp`) is a Model Context Protocol server for AI-assisted development (_agentic coding_) with CAP applications.

 The server helps AI models answer questions like: